rubanraj-r/xlToJson_nodejs/README.md

 <br />

-<span> Developed in Nodejs with ❤ to convert Excel sheet data into Json data </span>
+<span> Developed in JS with ❤ to convert Excel sheet data into Json data </span>